Gothatar

-The public transportation in this area mainly consists of Nepal Yatayat and much more transportation has been added like Gothatar Yatayat, Riddhi Siddhi Yatayat, and Force bus transportation, On a clear day, a beautiful panorama of the Ganesh Himal can be seen from here.
+The public transportation in this area mainly consists of Nepal Yatayat and much more transportation has been added like Gothatar Yatayat, Riddhi Siddhi Yatayat, and Force bus transportation, On a clear day, a panorama of the Ganesh Himal can be seen from here.
 And you can see a clear view of Phulchowki tower.
 Tribhuvan International Airport also joins Gothatar and you can see that the part of Airport radar area that part was taken by the Airport to increase its size and Gothatar lost its size on the map.
 Gothatar is located on the banks of the Holy Bagmati River the soil of this region is found fertile.